-Crops play a very significant rule in changing environment.
-Crop is the man made culture involving biological and non-biological activities.
+Crops play a very significant role in changing environment.
+Crop is the man-made culture involving biological and non-biological activities.
 Probably it is the product of human’s first biased act on the virgin earth.
-Crop is the man’s day-to-day needs obtaining from limited source, utilizing merit, labor and natural resources to ensure the continuous supply regenerating as per choice and requirement.
+The crop is the man’s day-to-day needs obtaining from a limited source, utilizing merit, labor and natural resources to ensure the continuous supply regenerating as per choice and requirement.
 It may be for their direct, indirect, primary, secondary and tertiary purposes, e.g. food, fodder, cash crop, medicinal, fiber, forest, agriculture, horticulture, aquatic and marine crops etc.

 The word “CROP” can be analyzed as follows: